Community Development

 Digital Inclusion

-Funded by the National Lottery Community Foundation the bi-weekly social and friendship club serving as a safe space to help alleviate the isolation and loneliness experienced by menopausal women, which affects their mental health.
+The bi-weekly social and friendship club serves as a safe space to help alleviate the isolation and loneliness experienced by menopausal women, which affects their mental health.
 The club offer actionable solutions to improve daily life.

 Programme Impact